 The Pacific Northwest Regional Roll of Honor Program is designed to recognize and honor individuals, associations or groups who have, within the framework of Babe Ruth Baseball, made an outstanding contribution to the Region’s program.

-The Roll of Honor Committee, consisting of a Chairperson and two members, is appointed by the Regional Commissioner by October 15’h in even-numbered years for a two-year period.
+The Roll of Honor Committee, consisting of a Chairperson and five members, is appointed by the Regional Commissioner by October 15th in even-numbered years for a two-year period.

 Active and inactive members of the Pacific Northwest Region’s program shall be eligible for nomination.
 Active members must have a minimum of five (5) years of service.
 Anyone, with the exception of a current member of the Roll of Honor Committee, may nominate an individual, organization or group for selection to the Region’s Roll of Honor.